pbatey/simple-node-proxy/README.md

 =========================

 Due to firewall constraints I needed to proxy requests through a Kubernetes Cluster.
-I decided using node.js was the simplest way to create a Docker image.
+I decided using node.js was the simplest way to do it.

 It's a very simple node.js server application that can be run locally using `npm`: